Churn: a quick guide for subscription businesses

 Failed payments are the number one cause of involuntary churn.
 In short, involuntary churn means customers want to pay you, but their payments can’t reach you.

-Subscription billing platform Chargebee, have produced a detailed guide to cutting involuntary churn, crammed full of useful tips around the entire customer lifecycle.
-Viewing involuntary churn in the context of the whole customer lifecycle is an effective way to put in place solutions which don’t clash with each other.
+Subscription billing platform Chargebee has produced a detailed guide to cutting involuntary churn, crammed full of useful tips through the entire customer lifecycle.
+Viewing involuntary churn in the context of the whole customer lifecycle is an effective way to put in place solutions that don’t clash with each other.

 The tactics mentioned in the guide, including dunning processes, smart retries and account updaters, can deliver a welcome decline in failed payments for many SaaS businesses.

 But tackling the root of payment failures means reducing your reliance on card payments.
-For example, by using bank to bank payment methods like Becs Direct Debit (also known as bank debit), you can achieve failure rates as low as 0.5%, cutting involuntary churn by more than 70% - ultimately enabling you to increase lifetime value and ROI by more than 30%.
+By using bank to bank payment methods like bank debit (ACH), you can achieve failure rates as low as 0.5%, cutting involuntary churn by more than 70% and ultimately enabling you to increase lifetime value and ROI by more than 30%.